Sanction Information

 • Any activity not being held at a club’s official grounds

-• Community Market stalls where food or other products will be sold by the club.
+• Community Markets or Festivals where food or any product will be sold by the club.

 • Club functions or events not held at club’s official grounds

-• Special out of season training requests (Eg. Representative teams who require training year-round or outside of the winter season in preparation for a particular tournament) Note: Must be held on association approved grounds and application must be supported by the relevant club and association.
+• Special out of season training requests (For example – a representative team which requires training outside of the winter season in preparation a special tournament) The training must be held on association approved grounds and the Sanction application must be supported in writing by the relevant club and association.

 • Alternative training activities that are not football activities.
 Eg. swim sessions, gym sessions, beach runs during the season and out of season.

-• The use or hire of any jumping castles, inflatables or amusement rides of any kind. (refer to the information below)
+• The use or hire of any jumping castles, inflatables or amusement rides of any kind.
+(See information below)

-• Any activity that is a High Risk activity as listed below.
+• Any activity that is a High Risk activity (See list below)

 Sanction applications must be received by FNSW a minimum of 14 days prior to the event.
-Applications received within 14 days of the event will not be considered.
+Applications received less than 14 days prior to the event will not be considered or approved.

-All events involving jumping castles, inflatables or amusements rides must be sanctioned by Football NSW.
+All events involving jumping castles, inflatables or amusements rides must be sanctioned by FNSW.

 Where safe practices are in place, most usage of these devices occurs without incident.
-Serious injuries and deaths can occur however if equipment and operation of the equipment does not meet regulatory standards or is incorrectly set up, supervision is lacking or sufficient care and responsibility is not taken.
+Serious injuries and deaths can occur however if equipment and operation of the equipment does not meet regulatory standards, or is incorrectly set up, or supervision is lacking, or sufficient care and responsibility is not taken.
+These devices are subject to strict Safework NSW requirements and compliance.

 To obtain the required proof, a copy of the Public Liability Certificate of Currency must be requested and obtained from the supplier of the equipment.
 A copy of the supplier’s Certificate of Currency must then be uploaded with the FNSW Sanction Application form.